 From Palolem in Goa (India) I decided to go to Hampi in Karnataka for a few days.
+This is a famous place in Karnataka with temple ruins of an ancient empire, today world cultural heritage.
 So I rode my bike to Chaudi station, then took the train to Margao transfer station and then an „express“ to Hospet, the station near Hampi.
 Meanwhile I left the bike in Chaudi in front of the station.

 [First published in german under travel – stories]